-Now that you know how much return you need let’s find out how much volatility you can afford to have.
-There are few simple rules.
+Now that you know how much return you need, let’s find out how much volatility you can afford to have.
+There are a few simple rules.

-First, we use investments that supposed to increase in value or generate income over time.
-From time to time some investments fail.
+First, we use investments that are supposed to increase in value or generate income over time.
+Occasionally, some investments fail.
 We help you diversify your investments to reduce this risk.
 Here is an example.
 That shiny BMW that your friendly car dealer said is a good investment does not qualify.
-Its value starts to drop from the moment you drive it from dealer parking lot.
-Nor is investing in a single stock like shares of Bayerische Motoren Werke AG.
-That still exposes you to too much business risk should something happens with the brand.
-Buying a basket of automotive manufacturers stocks would be a better choice.
+Its value drops from the moment you drive it from the dealer’s parking lot.
+Nor does investing in a single stock like shares of Bayerische Motoren Werke AG.
+That still exposes you to too much business risk should something happen with the brand.
+Buying a basket of automotive manufacturer stocks would be a better choice.
 It would be even better if the stocks you buy are not only of automotive manufacturers.
 Even better would be to invest in an even wider variety of companies.
 You get the picture.

-Second, from time to time markets stage a downturn and many investments go down at the same time.
+Second, occasionally, markets stage a downturn and many investments go down simultaneously.
 Diversification helps but may not be very efficient in this situation.
 Remember, those market downturns come and go.
-Markets grow over time, and well-diversified investment portfolio should follow the market.
+Markets grow over time, and a well-diversified investment portfolio should follow the market.
 The key here is to have enough time to let your investments recover and work for you.
 As you are getting closer and closer to taking your money out, you may need to dial down your volatility risk.